wasp-lang/open-saas/blog/src/content/docs/start/guided-tour.md

 ### The Wasp Config file

-The `main.wasp` file is where you define your app structure.
+This template at its core is a Wasp template, where [Wasp](https://wasp-lang.dev) is a full-stack web app framework that let’s you write your app in React, NodeJS, and Prisma and will manage the "boilerplatey" work for you, allowing you to just take care of the fun stuff!

+[Wasp's secret sauce](https://wasp-lang.dev/docs) is its use of a config file (`main.wasp`) and compiler which takes your code and outputs the client app, server app and deployment code for you.

-In this template, we've already defined a number of things in the config file for you, including:
+In this template, we've already defined a number of things in the `main.wasp` config file, including:

 - Auth
 - Routes and Pages